 in $\ell^\infty([0,1]^3)$ where for $0 \leq a < b < r \leq 1$

 and $G(r;a,b) = 0$ otherwise.
 Note that this is the process $G$ appearing in~\eqref{eq:defGrab}.
-Since the sample paths of $Q$ are uniformly continuous with respect to the Euklidean metric on $[0,1]^2$, a simple computation shows that the sample paths of $G$ are uniformly continuous with respect to the Euklidean metric on $[0,1]^3$.
+Since the sample paths of $Q$ are uniformly continuous with respect to the Euclidean metric on $[0,1]^2$, a simple computation shows that the sample paths of $G$ are uniformly continuous with respect to the Euclidean metric on $[0,1]^3$.